-The Authority administers the HOME Funds program which is a tenant based rental assistance program funded by the Department of Public Works, Planning Division/HOME Investment Partnership Program (HOME).
+HAGC administers the HOME Funds Program which is a tenant based rental assistance program funded by the Department of Public Works, Planning Division/HOME Investment Partnership Program (HOME).
 Applicants are referred by the Gloucester County Division of Social Services.
+Applicants may contact GCBSS at 856-582-9200.